Graduation vs. Commencement

 There may be additional certificates or degrees for which you are eligible.
 Please note for any additional certificates or degrees other than your declared program of study - you need to submit an Application for Certificate/Degree when you have enrolled in or completed ALL the program requirements for these certificates or degrees.
-If you have additional questions, please see the How to Apply for Certificate/Degree Instructions.

 Your declared program of study is the certificate/degree reflected on your Gradtracks audit (located in your Bobcat web account).
 To choose the correct catalog year, check your GradTracks audit for the planning or catalog year that appears on your audit.
 If you intend to graduate using a different planning/catalog year than what is on your GradTracks audit, then state the year you intend to use on the graduation application.
 Within 2-4 weeks of receipt, your Application for Certificate/Degree will be evaluated and a response will be sent to your COCC email account notifying you of your eligibility to graduate.

 Students applying for multiple or concurrent degrees must meet the degree requirements for each as outlined in the COCC catalog.
 For each additional degree students must complete at least 15 COCC, degree applicable credits that are different from those used for another degree.
 Multiple certificates may be awarded within a students program of study when applicable.